At least 5 people killed in shooting at SunTrust bank in Sebring

-SEBRING, Fla. — At least five people are dead after a shooting at a bank in Highlands County, and the suspect has surrendered to SWAT officers.
+SEBRING, Fla. — At least five people are dead after a shooting at a bank in Highlands County.
+The man suspected of pulling the trigger is now in police custody.

-"We have suffered significant loss at the hands of a senseless criminal doing a senseless crime," said Karl Hoglund, Sebring police chief.
+"We have suffered significant loss at the hands of a senseless criminal doing a senseless crime," said Karl Hoglund, the Sebring police chief, during an early evening press briefing.

-Police say the 21-year-old man called 911 around 12:36 p.m. to say he fired shots inside the SunTrust Bank off U.S. Highway 27 near Tubbs Road in Sebring.
+Police say the suspected gunman called 911 around 12:36 p.m. to say he fired shots inside the SunTrust Bank off U.S. Highway 27 near Tubbs Road in Sebring.

-The names of the victims have not been released.
-The suspect was identified as Zephen Xaver.

 Police and deputies surrounded the bank and tried negotiating with the armed man.
-When efforts to make him come out didn't work, the Highlands County SWAT team went inside and convinced him to surrender.
+When efforts to make him come out didn't work, the Highlands County SWAT team went inside.

 He said the individual involved needs to face "swift and exacting justice."